Noahcasarotto/cc-cli/README.md

 - **Cross-Platform**: Works on macOS and Linux
 - **Configurable**: Set default models and preferences
 - **Performance Optimizations**: Hardware-specific optimizations for faster inference
+- **Cloud Integration**:
-- **Cloud Integration**: Easily authenticate with GCP, AWS, and Azure for cloud-based operations
+  - Authenticate with GCP, AWS, and Azure
+  - Find the most cost-effective cloud instances for running models
+  - Provision and manage cloud instances for resource-intensive models
+  - Intelligent hardware requirements calculation based on model parameters

 ## Quick Installation